python-attrs/cattrs/docs/preconf.md

 Bytes are serialized as base 85 strings.
 Sets are serialized as lists, and deserialized back into sets.
 Tuples are serialized as lists, and deserialized back into tuples.
-_tomlkit_ only supports mappings with string keys so mappings will have their keys stringified before serialization, and destringified during deserialization.
+_tomlkit_ only supports mappings with string keys so mappings will have their keys stringified before serialization, and destringified during deserialization. `date` s are serialized as ISO 8601 strings.